|The Frankfurt-Tipp rating:|

 |Production country:||Deutschland 2019|

 TV presenter Lisa Wartberg (Heike Makatsch) is on the verge of a nervous breakdown.
 Not only is her career hanging by a thread.
-Now of all times her mother Maria (Katharina Thalbach) loses her memory due to an accident.
-As if all this wasn't bad enough already, the old lady flees from the hospital and sneaks aboard a luxurious cruise ship as a stowaway.
-The only thing she can remember is that she has never been to New York before and wants to go there.
-Now Lisa has to search for Maria together with her make-up artist Fred (Michael Ostrowski).
-But even though she finds her mother quickly, the hustle and bustle is just beginning.
-Because now Lisa is also an involuntary passenger on the "MS Maximiliane" and has to work through her missing ticket as a maid.
+Now, of all times, her mother Maria (Katharina Thalbach) also loses her memory in an accident.
+As if all this wasn't bad enough, the old lady escapes from the hospital and sneaks aboard a luxurious cruise ship as a stowaway.
+Because the only thing she can remember is that she has never been to New York and desperately wants to get there.
+Now Lisa, along with her makeup artist Fred (Michael Ostrowski), must set out to find Maria.
+But although she quickly finds her mother, the turmoil really begins.
+Because now Lisa is also an involuntary passenger on the "MS Maximiliane" and has to work off her missing ticket as a maid.
 She meets Axel Staudach (Moritz Bleibtreu) and his son Florian (Marlon Schramm).
-Between the two the shreds fly fast, before the crackling sparks spray.
-And Mary is also hit by Amor's arrow through the encounter with the womanizer Otto (Uwe Ochsenknecht).
-They're even said to have a common past.
-But these aren't really the only surprises this cruise has to offer before the ship anchors in New York…
+Sparks quickly fly between the two before the sizzling sparks fly.
+And Maria is also hit by Cupid's arrow when she meets the womanizer Otto (Uwe Ochsenknecht).
+Allegedly, the two even share a common past.
+But these are truly not the only surprises this cruise still has to offer before the ship drops anchor in New York.

-Yes, the film is very colourful.
-But does that automatically make him a lot of fun?
+Yes, the film is very colorful.
+But does that automatically make it great fun?
 Not really.
-The fact that the makers here rely on gaudy costumes, oh so funny hairstyles and fake teeth, already testifies to the level at which the whole thing moves.
-And also the actors are - with a few exceptions - simply not very good, because they act much too exaggerated.
-Katharina Thalbach, for example, reduces her play to a constant wide opening of her eyes.
-And her distinctive voice gets on your nerves in the long run, too.
+After all, the fact that the makers here rely on gaudy costumes, oh-so-fun hairstyles and false teeth is a testament to the level at which the whole thing operates.
+And also the actors are - with a few exceptions - just not very good, as they act way too exaggerated.
+Katharina Thalbach, for example, reduces her acting to a constant widening of her eyes.
+And her distinctive voice gets on your nerves in the long run.

-The equipment is also horrible.
-Why the ship is shown as an obsolete scrap heap that would not survive inspection and on which the servants are housed like slaves is hardly comprehensible.
-Apparently the constant anachronism is intended, but cannot convince.
-Everything here seems artificial and so that one simply does not feel comfortable in this place.
-It's quite different with the stage version.
-The dramaturgical changes are also a significant deterioration and drop almost everything that makes the original musical so worth seeing.
+The set is also atrocious.
+Why the ship is shown as an outdated piece of junk that wouldn't pass inspection and where the servants are housed like slaves is hard to understand.
+Apparently the constant anachronism is intentional, but fails to convince.
+Everything here seems artificial and such that you just don't feel comfortable in this place.
+This is quite different in the stage version.
+The dramaturgical changes are also clear deteriorations and drop almost everything that makes the original musical so worth seeing.

-I'm not a huge fan of Udo Jürgens, but I was really enthusiastic about the musical.
-The songs - performed by trained musical performers - and the simple but nice story have spread a real good mood feeling.
-And every once in a while it got really to the heart.
-The cinema version, on the other hand, only annoyed me for two hours.
-The singing is almost always terrible, the actors act completely exaggerated as already mentioned and the humor is extremely flat.
+I am not a huge fan of Udo Jürgens, but was really thrilled by the musical.
+The songs - performed by trained musical actors - and the simple but nice story gave a real good mood feeling.
+And now and then it even got to the heart.
+On the other hand, I was annoyed by the cinema version for two hours.
+The singing is almost always terrible, the actors act as already mentioned completely exaggerated and the humor is extremely flat.
 For me, one of the biggest disappointments of the cinema year.
-Even with a lot of good will there is one from me: unfortunately not worth seeing!
+Even with a lot of good will I give it a: unfortunately not worth seeing!

 An article by Frankfurt-Tipp